usfslk/journal/src/pages/lumen-v3/index.md

 ### Better Profile Page

-Rather than using cards for both pages, I decided to use tables for the account page since there's less information to display but it also gibves a cleaner look
+Rather than using cards for both pages, I decided to use tables for the account page since there's less information to display but it also gives a cleaner look

     <Table
       fixed